 • Parent class: The class from which the child class inherits its properties is called the parent class or base class.
 A single parent class can derive multiple child classes (Hierarchical Inheritance) or multiple parent classes can inherit a single base class (Multiple Inheritance).
 This depends on the different types of inheritance in C++.

-The syntax for defining the child class and parent class in all types of Inheritance in C++ is given below:
+The syntax for defining the child class and parent class in all inheritance types in C++ is given below:

 class parent_class